Tyler-Fanuele/ToDo/README.md

 ## About

-The ToDo tool lets the user plan their linux workflow by adding comments to their existing code and making a todo list for unfinished tasks.
+The ToDo tool lets the user plan their linux / mac workflow by adding comments to their existing code and making a todo list for unfinished tasks.
 This tool is meant to work with any programming language that allows for `//` comments.
 Git files are ignored by default.

+> Now with support for more languages!

 ## Possible ways to use ToDo list tool